winglang/docsite/blog/2024-02-09-private-api-gateway-aws.md

 0.57.22
 ```

-> As you can see, Wing is still in pre-release, so expect some hiccups and don't be shy reporting issues or get help from the awesome people hanging out on the [Wing slack](https://t.winglang.io/slack).
+> Before we get going it would be great if you joined the awesome people hanging out on the [Wing slack](https://t.winglang.io/slack).
->

 Ok, now that we have the Wing CLI installed, let's create a new project using the `private-api` quickstart: